pavelkorolevxyz/danger-detekt-kotlin/README.md

 # Detekt Plugin for Danger Kotlin

-Plugin for [danger/kotlin](https://github.com/danger/kotlin) which helps to parse and report [detekt](https://github.com/detekt/detekt) violations from its XML report files.
+Plugin for [danger/kotlin](https://github.com/danger/kotlin) which helps to parse and report [detekt](https://github.com/detekt/detekt) violations from its Checkstyle XML or SARIF report files.

 ## How it looks like